AioaneiElena/AI_YAHTZEE/README.md

 **Yahtzee AI** is a Python-based desktop game that brings the classic Yahtzee experience to life with a modern twist: a built-in AI opponent trained via Q-learning.
 The game supports 1v1 gameplay, Player vs AI, personalized move recommendations, user statistics, and an interactive chatbot that teaches the rules and strategies of Yahtzee.

 ---
+This project was developed as part of an academic assignment at the Faculty of Computer Science, "Alexandru Ioan Cuza" University of Iași.

+Collaborative project by:

+🧑‍💻 Elena Aioanei

+👩‍💻 Ana Petrașuc

 ## 🚀 Features